-With its bright yellow walls, fluorescent lights, metal racks filled with movies and candy, and 24-hour dropbox slot for returns, it’s nearly impossible to not feel nostalgic when stepping into the last remaining Blockbuster in the world.
+With its bright yellow walls, fluorescent lights, metal racks filled with movies and candy, and 24-hour dropbox slot for returns, it’s nearly impossible not to feel nostalgic when stepping into the last remaining Blockbuster in the world.
 The store, located in Bend, Oregon, has been in operation since 2004.

-Staff duties include making new release boards and movie cases and hand trimming thousands of laminated sleeves for membership cards.
+Staff duties include making new release boards and movie cases, and hand trimming thousands of laminated sleeves for membership cards.
 It helps that the store owners, Ken and Debbie Tisher, also own a UPS store that offers printing services.

 Perhaps most surprising is that Harding is tasked with buying movies for the store.
-“The morning Avengers Endgame was released, I was up early hitting Target, Best Buy, and Wal-Mart, buying up copies for when we opened that day.
+“The morning that Avengers Endgame was released, I was up early hitting Target, Best Buy, and Walmart, buying up copies for when we opened that day.
 That’s how we get all our new releases, Disney films, and television shows for the store now,” says Harding.

-In addition to all the laminated card-toting members that come through their doors, the store has experienced a surge in activity with its newfound notoriety.
+In addition to all the laminated card-toting members that come through the doors, the store has experienced a surge in activity with its newfound notoriety.
 Ellen DeGeneres has taped an episode on-site, the staff is routinely interviewed by the media, and thousands of tourists flock to the store to take selfies or sign the guest book.

 Kamm initially drove past the store and falsely assumed it had gone belly up with the rest of the franchise.
 He thought, “It’s too bad that space isn’t still operating.”
-He learned the truth when his friend Morden, a Blockbuster Bend member, approached him, saying, “I have this idea, but we need to start right away or someone will beat us.”
+He learned the truth when his friend Morden, a Blockbuster Bend member, approached him, saying, “I have this idea, but we need to start right away, or someone will beat us.”

 “People are just so happy to be here,” says Harding.
-Long-time member and Sun River resident Jen Irurita agrees, admitting that while she does use Netflix, Redbox, and Hulu, she prefers Blockbuster.
+Long-time member and Sunriver resident Jen Irurita agrees, admitting that while she does use Netflix, Redbox, and Hulu, she prefers Blockbuster.
 “Sometimes it can be hard to find stuff online,” she says.
 “I really like physically seeing all the movies laid out and being able to pick one up and read the back of the box.”
 Irurita compares the experience to walking into a library as opposed to browsing for books on an e-reader.